-This year, the XPS Tower Special Edition is especially interesting in that it’s more compact than ever.
-What’s more, Dell has packed in Nvidia’s 10-series graphics cards, making it virtual-reality capable and powerful enough to game even when hooked up to a ridiculously sharp monitor.
+The latest XPS Tower Special Edition ecially interesting in that it’s more compact than ever.
+What’s more, Dell has packed in both Intel’s Coffee Lake processors and Nvidia’s 10-series graphics cards, making it virtual reality-ready and powerful enough to game even when hooked up to a ridiculously sharp monitor.

 Optical drive: 8x DVD-RW drive

 Ports: 7 x USB 3.0, 1 x USB 3.1 Type-A, 1 x USB 3.1 Type-C, 2 x USB 2.0, SD card slot, HDMI, Display Port, Gigabit Ethernet, mic-in, headphone-out, 5.1 channel audio jacks

 Weight: 22 pounds (10kg)

 Size: 7.09 x 14.02 x 15.22 inches (18 x 35.6 x 38.7cm; W x D x H)

 The Dell XPS Tower Special Edition now starts at $999 (about £700, AU$1,300), and for that price you’re getting a fully capable gaming PC.
 Equipped with a hexa-core CPU and an Nvidia GTX 1050 Ti to start, this rig is fully ready for all types of eSports games and most modern titles.

 On top of the addition of 8th-generation Intel Core processors, every XPS Tower Special Edition now comes with 2,666MHz memory that’s a major step up from the previous 2,133MHz RAM onboard previous iterations.